only-cliches/NoProto/README.md

 # NoProto
 High Performance Serialization Library

+## Features
+- Nearly instant deserilization & serialization
+- Schemas are dynamic/flexible at runtime
+- Extremely space efficient
+- Mutate/Update/Delete values in existing buffers
+- Supports native data types
+- Supports collection types (list, map, & table)

 NoProto allows you to store and mutate structured data with near zero overhead.
 It's like JSON but faster, type safe and more space efficient.

-NoProto moves the cost of deserialization to the access methods instead of deserializing the entire object.
+NoProto moves the cost of deserialization to the access methods instead of deserializing the entire object ahead of time.
 This makes it a perfect use case for things like database storage or file storage of structured data.
 Deserilizing is free, exporting just gives you the buffer created by the library.

 #### Compared to FlatBuffers & Cap'N Proto:
-- Objects are dynamic at run time, no compilation step
+- Schemas are dynamic at runtime, no compilation step
 - Supports more types and better nested type support
 - Mutate (add/delete/update) existing/imported buffers

 #### Compared to JSON
 - More space efficient
+- Has schemas
 - Faster serialization & deserialization
 - Supports raw bytes & other native types

 #### Compared to BSON
 - Faster serialization & deserialization
+- Has schemas
 - Typically (but not always) more space efficient
 - Supports much larger documents (4GB vs 16MB)
 - Better collection support & more supported types

-#### Good Use Cases For NoProto
+### Good Use Cases For NoProto
 - Database object storage.
 - File object storage.
 - Sending/Receiving objects over a network.